13 Things That Could Happen If Dinosaurs Were Still Alive

 Plant eaters like Edmontosaurus, snacking on the rich diversity of flowering plants that exist today on and in our plains, prairies, and forests, would likely have gotten sick and perhaps even died from this diet.
 At the very least, wrote Waggoner, they might have just spent their whole lives hallucinating.
 The chemical makeup of modern plants isn’t anything like what dinosaur biology was meant to handle.
 Other, more palatable plants might have been completely decimated by the hungry (and huge) critters.
 Check out these frightening ancient animals you’ll be glad are extinct.

 Happy times for carnivores!

-All those dead and dying herbivores lying around—poisoned by flowering grasses and other plants their systems couldn't handle—would have presented a total feeding bonanza for Tyrannosaurus rex, for example, and other at-least-partial scavengers, according to Forbes.
+All those dead and dying herbivores lying around—poisoned by flowering grasses and other plants their systems couldn’t handle—would have presented a total feeding bonanza for Tyrannosaurus rex, for example, and other at-least-partial scavengers, according to Forbes.
 Easy pickings!
-You'll be glad these 14 terrifying prehistoric animals are extinct.
+If you love dinos, these are the world’s best dinosaur museums.

 But that bounty would have been short-lived

 That’s because the dead animals would run out eventually.
 And when that happened, what would T. rex and friends eat then?
 “There were mammals alive at the same time and place as T. rex, but none very big—and for all we know, modern mammal flesh might be unpalatable,” wrote Waggoner.
 Also likely: “A T. rex that was lucky enough to find a turkey farm would probably eat the birds like so much popcorn.”